MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

   - Discover the update, read the release notes, and determine a good time to update.
 For example, a time when production workloads aren't in use, or nonpeak hours.
   - Take backups of your deployment.
   - Download the update.
-  - If more content is required from your Solution Builder, acquire the content.
+  - If your Solution Builder needs more content, acquire what's needed.

-- Review any precheck warnings or failures and remediate as necessary.
+- Review any precheck warnings or failures and remediate, as necessary.
   - Execute the update.

 - Monitor the update as it proceeds.